 - Emergency contraception pills.
 An emergency contraception pill works either by preventing or postponing ovulation or by preventing the fertilised egg from settling in the womb (uterus).
-They can be used from 21 days after the birth of your baby.
+They can be used at any time after the birth of your baby.
 You take it as one single pill.
 There are two types of emergency contraceptive pills:

 - Levonelle® must be used within 72 hours (three days) of unprotected sex.
 It can be used when you are breastfeeding.
 It can be bought at pharmacies or prescribed by a doctor.

 - EllaOne® can be used up to 120 hours (five days) after having unprotected sex.
 You should not breastfeed for a week after using ellaOne®.
 It can be prescribed by your doctor or at a family planning clinic.

 You will not need emergency contraception if you have unprotected sex within 21 days of having your baby.
 You cannot get pregnant so soon after childbirth.

 Best practice in postpartum family planning; Royal College of Obstetricians and Gynaecologists (June 2015)

 Contraceptive Choices for Young People; Faculty of Sexual and Reproductive Healthcare (2010)

 Trussell J; Contraceptive failure in the United States, Contraception, 2011

 Long-acting reversible contraception; NICE Clinical Guideline (September 2014)

 Progestogen-only Pills; Faculty of Sexual and Reproductive Healthcare (March 2015 - updated January 2016)

 Progestogen-only Injectable Contraception Clinical Guidance; Faculty of Sexual and Reproductive Healthcare (December 2014)